cjbj/cx-oracle-notebooks/README.md

 Load each notebook *.ipynb file and step through it

 Before running the notebooks cells, edit the connect string(s) near the top of each notebook.

+The Connection notebook has an example that connects to Oracle Cloud.
+The wallet setup shown in the notebook is needed for this to be runnable.
+Also run ``export CLOUD_PASSWORD="whatever"`` before starting that notebook.